tirthsaraiya29/Tether/README.md

 # Security Notice

 Tether is currently under active development and should not yet be relied upon for production-critical security environments.

 ---

-# Contributing

-Currently maintained as a personal research and development project.

----